 CALL TO ADVENTURE

-This is Ciudad de Cono Grande.
+Ciudad de Cono Grande.

 It is an old city filled with much culture as the result of being part of a large empire in the past.
 While empires typically don’t last forever, that doesn’t mean their cities disappear, especially the prosperous ones.